 - Creating a strategy to deal with negative news coverage or disinformation

 Marketing efforts frequently affect a corporation’s communication strategy, and vice versa, resulting in increasing cooperation and collaboration between the two areas.

 As a result, it's not commonplace for communication specialists to assist in the creation of various marketing materials and general customer communications, such as:

 3. Crisis Communication

-A company's (or an individual's) specific communications in the face of a crisis or unplanned incident that has the potential to harm company reputation or existence is referred to as crisis communication.
+A company's (or an individual's) specific communications in the face of a crisis or unplanned incident that has the potential to harm the company's reputation or existence are referred to as crisis communication.

 In the case of a crisis, the communications department is responsible for developing a crisis response strategy (typically with the help of outside specialists), which may include:

 - Arranging for firm executives to participate in interviews and news briefings to discuss the subject

 - Providing guidance to corporate personnel on what to say and how to say it while speaking with the media

 - Communicating with attorneys, government regulators, first responders, and politicians